ryanguess/blog/solidstate.md

 setpassword mailadmin r00t3d
 ```

-Now, I'll try use `telnet` to connect to POP3 to check the mails for each user.
+Now, I used `telnet` to connect to POP3 to check the mails for each user.

 ```
 root@kali# telnet 10.10.10.51 110